textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Use your best judgement for document file names, thus their URLs, but consider the following guides to help:

-* Cut words that are not directly focused on the topic or scope of material (e.g. never use ‘textpattern’, ‘tutorial’, etc., for reasons explained earlier, nor any needless parts of speech like articles, conjunctions, prepositions, and so on)
+* Cut words that are not directly focused on the topic or scope of material (e.g. never use 'textpattern’, 'tutorial’, etc., for reasons explained earlier, nor any needless parts of speech like articles, conjunctions, prepositions, and so on)
 * Use fewer verbs and nouns if one or two will suffice to still make it clear what document is concerned
-* Use abbreviations if they are commonly used in the domain (e.g. the current doc uses ‘docs’ instead of ‘documentation’)
+* Use abbreviations if they are commonly used in the domain (e.g. the current doc uses 'docs’ instead of 'documentation’)
 * Front-load subject terms when feasible (i.e. put these terms at the start of the file name)
 * Use front-loading and shortening patterns strategically to group related files together alphabetically in shared directories

 You could look at the file names of many existing docs in the file tree and find poorly conceived examples; either too long, having poor syntactic structure, or both.
-This very document, for instance, could have been named ‘docs-collaboration’, dropping *user*.
+This very document, for instance, could have been named 'docs-collaboration’, dropping *user*.
 But it’s never to late to do better with new documentation.

 While we generally don’t want to mess with existing file names already published and indexed (and likely linked to from other documentation pages, Forum threads, and elsewhere), sometimes it is necessary to improve information architecture, especially if file names are particularly long or not clearly indicative of their document’s topic.
 We only do this, however, if 301 redirects can be established for the changed URLs at the same time; otherwise, we risk breaking a lot of links to the document.